Got a squash and not sure what to do with it? Here are all the best ideas for acorn squash recipes, from soup to salad to stuffed.

 Acorn squash recipes

-Are you a squash fan?
-As soon as glossy green round squashes starts to pop up farmers markets and grocery stores, Alex and I start brainstorming acorn squash recipes.
-Stuff them with wild rice, puree them into soup: there are so many tasty acorn squash recipes!
-Growing up, I’ll admit I wasn’t so into squash (it was a new food that was a little too exotic!).
-But today, Alex and I are enchanted with it for it’s bright and beautiful tender flesh.
-Here are some of the absolute best ways we’ve found to eat it!
+As soon as glossy green round squashes start to pop up farmers markets and grocery stores, it’s time for all the acorn squash recipes!
+Roast it, stuff it, puree it into soup: there are so many tasty ways to use this little squash and enjoy its bright and beautiful tender flesh.
+Here are some of the best ways we’ve found to eat it, and a few recipes from some favorite recipe developers and food bloggers.

 How to roast acorn squash